 Here are the top experiences worth your time in Dominica:

-- Say Cheers to the Champagne Reef: It is the island’s best diving and snorkelling site.
-While snorkelling, you will witness and feel warm bubbles being released from geothermal springs that vent gases through the water.
+It is the island's best diving and snorkeling site.
+While snorkeling, you will witness and feel warm bubbles being released from geothermal springs that vent gases through the water.
 Expect a rendezvous with several marine animals such as hawksbill turtles, sponges, parrotfish, and a myriad of others.

 Travel Risks for International Travelers in Dominica